wgao19/joes-valley-study-notes/README.md

 I wish this set of notes will help myself throughout this trip and hopefully more people like me in the future.

-All the page numbers are in reference to this guidebook: [An Insightful Guide to Joe's Valley Bouldering](https://www.amazon.com/Insightful-Guide-Joes-Valley-Bouldering/dp/1427650896)

 # Bouldering

 ## By Region